Science Kids - Bringing Science & Technology TogetherScience for Kids

 Edwin Hubble

 Edwin Hubble was a major contributor in the field of astrophysics, helping open our eyes to the idea of other galaxies.
-He was honored by NASA who named the famous Hubble Space Telescope after him.
+He was honored by NASA who named the Hubble Space Telescope after him.

 Pierre & Marie Curie